HeisenDelta/termin-image/README.md

 * [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 * [Numba](http://numba.pydata.org/) (Experimental)

-*Note: Dotenv is required to extract parameters from .env files.
+Dotenv is required to extract parameters from .env files.
 OpenCV and Rich are required to render colored images.
 Pillow is required to render grayscale images.
 Flask is required to run the REST API on localhost.
-Numba is an experimental feature and hasn't been implemented in the library folder*
+Numba is an experimental feature and hasn't been implemented in the library folder

-## Usage
+### Usage

 To use the library, first clone into the repository
 ```shell